code0monkey1/nexjs-13-fundamentals/README.md

 ##### Steps For Next/OAuth :

+[ Log out Flow ]:

 1. Mock the users being already logged in by  defining a useState property `isUserLoggedIn`  and set it's state to `true`

-1. Create a similar fragment for when the user is not logged in with a signout button , which has and `onClick = {signOut}`, where the `signOut` function comes from `next-auth/react`
+1. Create a similar fragment for when the user is not logged in with a sign-out button , which has and `onClick = {signOut}`, where the `signOut` function comes from `next-auth/react`

-1. In the fragment that holds the signout button , create another button form the `Profile` button , which  would conditionally render logged in persons pic/name .
+1. In the fragment that holds the signout button , use a next `Link` component , for the  the profile , containing a Next `Image` component, which  would conditionally render logged in persons pic/name . ( for the time being , you could use a dummy pic for the profile pic , till it's actually downloaded later)

+---

+[ Log in Flow ]